CCThompson82/MLE_capstone/Capstone_report.md

  feature  is capable of explaining the outcome variable, but that the combination of features  should be able to provide a probability of class assignment.
 This assumption holds true for the RNA-seq dataset employed in this project.
 Moreover, as the objective of this project was to provide a probability of metastasis, the output of logistic regression classifier is perfectly suited.

-### Training and Validation
+### Training and Optimization

-Separate Train and Test indices were stratified based on cancer severity in each sample.
+Separate Train and Test indices were stratified based on cancer severity prior to the benchmark analysis and the final PCA compressed (3-components) were subset into these indices.
+Logistic regression classifier was trained and optimized on the Train set, prior to validation on the Test set.
+Gleason score was added as a feature to this model and the 2nd and 3rd principle components were eliminated from the model after determining that they did not contribute to model performance.

+The final release version of the code was run across 5 seeds and performance in the primary metric (log loss), and secondary metrics (F2 and MCC) were recorded, compared to the benchmark.

+### Model Performance

+In every run tested, the performance of the final model exceeded performance of the benchmark model by at least 14% in log loss score.
+The pipeline exhibited in this project could be re-appropriated for other types of RNA-seq based classifications.
+By looking for individual genes whose activation level explain a certain condition, researchers may be missing the opportunity to provide valuable disease prognosis.
+Instead, by performing a feature selection and compression, researchers may be able to predict disease more regularly at the sacrifice of knowing _exactly_ what genes are causal.

+Importantly, I hypothesize that as the TCGA cohort study is updated longitudinally, its performance will be more accurate.
+This is due to the nature  of analyzing an on-going cohort trial.
+In the context of a machine learning problem,  sample labels will only move in one direction (from 'non-metastatic' to 'metastatic', never _vis-a-versa_).
+Therefore those patient samples predicted with a high  probability of metastasis, currently labeled as non-metastatic, would be correctly classified in future validation.

+Unfortunately in the context of the TCGA cohort study, the link between patient and barcode has been broken for ethical reasons, meaning that such patients with high risk  can not be identified for extra care in monitoring metastasis.

 ## Improvement

+There is still bias in this model due to the small sample size.
+Increased number of specimens could allow more resolution / stability in feature selection and  compression.
+For each iteration of the code, a handful of genes selected from the 'Random Forest filter' is altered, though 10-15 remain identical.

+Evidence here and elsewhere suggests that no gene or principle component could be capable of separating  metastasis state classes, and thus logistic regression is an excellent long term  model for prediction.
+However, it is possible that other sources of information  could help improve model accuracy, including genetic or epigenetic specimen data.
+Ultimately a great many more number of cases will be required to increase the  resolution for metastasis prediction.